Best folding phones 2023: Jump Menu

 It might have a far smaller cover display than its two follow-up devices (Z Flip 4 & Flip 5), but it's also got a much smaller price tag as a result.
 The internal display is the same across all three models, so no compromise there if that's what matters most to you.

-A strong Samsung Z Flip 5 competitor (above), this Razr has the largest cover display of any flip phone right now, and it's also the most functional of any too – with full app access as you please – making it the most versatile foldable on the market.
+A strong Samsung Z Flip 5 competitor (above), this Razr has the largest cover display of any flip phone right now.
+It's also the most functional of any clamshell too – with full app access as you please – making it a most versatile foldable option.

 If the Samsung Z Fold series' skinny front display isn't ample for you then Google's take in its first foldable is for a much larger, more traditional display – which many users may prefer.
 It doesn't come cheap, and the panels aren't as bright, but it's a great first try.